iagopiimenta/activestorage_legacy/README.md

 <%# Hitting the variant URL will lazy transform the original blob and then redirect to its new service location %>
 <%= image_tag url_for(user.avatar.variant(resize: "100x100")) %>
 ```

-## Installation

-1. Add `gem "activestorage", git: "https://github.com/rails/activestorage.git"` to your Gemfile.
-2. Add `require "active_storage"` to config/application.rb, after `require "rails/all"` line.
-3. Run `rails activestorage:install` to create needed directories, migrations, and configuration.
-4. Configure the storage service in `config/environments/*` with `config.active_storage.service = :local`
-   that references the services configured in `config/storage_services.yml`.
-5. Optional: Add `gem "aws-sdk", "~> 2"` to your Gemfile if you want to use AWS S3.
-6. Optional: Add `gem "google-cloud-storage", "~> 1.3"` to your Gemfile if you want to use Google Cloud Storage.
-7. Optional: Add `gem "mini_magick"` to your Gemfile if you want to use variants.

 ## Direct uploads